abhiprojectz/motionia/README.md

 motionia("target", "scaleRotateIn")
 ```

-**In this way you can multipy the number of above all anims by just Double**
+**In this way you can multiply the number of above all anims by just Double**

 Try out: ``` flipScaleIn ``` , ```flipScaleOut``` , ```slideRotate``` etc combinations!